The Purpose and Function of Bitcoin Fees

 Key Takeaways

-• Miner Incentive: Fees reward miners for validating and adding your transaction to the blockchain.
+• Miner Incentive: Fees reward miners for processing and confirming your transaction on the Bitcoin blockchain.

 What Are Bitcoin Fees?